What Is Co-Washing?

 Co-washing and shampooing serve different purposes, and which is better depends on your hair type.

 Co-washing uses a conditioner to cleanse without stripping natural oils, making it ideal for dry or curly hair as it helps retain moisture and reduces damage.
 In contrast, shampooing provides deep cleansing, effectively removing dirt, oil, and product buildup, which is beneficial for oily hair or scalp issues like dandruff.
 Many shampoos also target specific concerns.
-Ultimately, a combination of both methods may be the best approach, using co-washing between shampoos to maintain balance and health in your hair.

 Is cowashing better than shampooing?